What we learned about responsive design (RWD) by analyzing 362 projects

 Why you need a responsive design for your business?

 There are several reasons why you should have a responsive web design layout or template.
 Here are the top 5 reasons:

-“Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
-This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
-Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.
+“Starting on April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
+This change will affect mobile searches in all languages worldwide and will have a significant impact on our search results.
+Consequently, users will find it easier to get relevant, high-quality search results that are optimized for their devices.

-- A responsive web design increases conversion rate.
+Responsive web design increases the conversion rate.
 As more users are using mobile devices, you need to help users buy your product or service quickly.

-“According to the date compiled by the Mobile Marketing Association of Asia, of the nearly 7 billion people worldwide, [Tweet “over 5 billion people own a cell phone, whereas just about 4 billion own a toothbrush”]” – LinkedIn Pulse
+“According to the data compiled by the Mobile Marketing Association of Asia, of the nearly 7 billion people worldwide, over 5 billion people own a cell phone, whereas just about 4 billion own a toothbrush” – LinkedIn Pulse

 Resources you need to fix this problem.